DigitalSurvival/Stage7/docs/configuration options.md

     part <drive> <minor> <type> [size]

   Parameters:
-    drive - The drive to add this partition (such as hda, sdb, etc.). minor - The partition number.
-These should be in order. type  - The partition type used in fdisk (such as 82 or 83) or "extended". size  - The size of the partition (such as 32MB or 15GB, whole numbers only), '+' for remaining space, or 'n%' for percentage of remaining (these should only be used after all specific partition sizes are specified), leave blank for "extended".
+    drive - the drive to add this partition (such as hda, sdb, etc.) minor - the partition number.
+These should be in order type  - the partition type used in fdisk (such as 82 or 83) or "extended". size  - the size of the partition (such as 32MB or 15GB, whole numbers only), '+' for remaining space, or 'n%' for percentage of remaining (these should only be used after all specific partition sizes are specified), leave blank for "extended".